CyberGeni/cybergeni/README.md

 ***
 - 😄 Pronouns: She/Her 👧
 ***
-- ⚡ Fun fact: I can remember 90% of the lyrics to songs I once enjoyed no matter how long it's been since I listened to it.
+- ⚡ Fun facts:
+<li>I can remember 90% of the lyrics to songs I once enjoyed no matter how long it's been since I listened to it.</li>
-- 💡 I also play chess on [chess.com](https://chess.com/members/cybergenie)
+<li>I'm an advanced beginner in Chess.
+Send a game request @cybergenie on lichess or chess.com let's see how much I'll match against you 😁 </li>
+<li>I also play Scrabble too 🌚

 ***
 Stats 🤩